ryogrid/SamehadaDB/README.md

 - [x] Transactions
 - [x] Rollback When Abort Occurs
 - [x] Logging
+- [ ] Checkpointing
-- [x] Checkpointing
+  - [x] Simple Checkpointing (all transaction block until finish of checkpointing)
   - [ ] Fuzzy Checkpointing (ARIES)
 - [x] Recovery from Logs
 - [ ] Index
   - [x] Hash Index
-    - Hash index can be used only equal(==) operator is specified to index having columns....
+    - Hash index can be used only equal(==) operator is specified to index having columns
-    - When the system exits in not graceful, reconstruction of index data is needed at reboot of system
+    - When the system exits in not graceful, reconstruction of index data is needed at reboot of system now
   - [ ] Tree Based Index
 - [ ] JOIN
   - [x] INNER JOIN (Hash Join)